The Past, the Present, the Future (Jodeci album): Recording and production

 "The album was already in the works, but we were aware everyone was asking us for a date and time.
-We didn’t want to keep saying “It’s coming!” so we figured if we backed up off it, everyone would back up off us.
+We didn't want to keep saying 'It’s coming!' so we figured if we backed up off it, everyone would back up off us.
 The ball was always rolling though.
 We just didn't have a time frame though.
-People were like “You said this date, you said that date!”
+People were like 'You said this date, you said that date!'
 We didn't have a date and we wanted to make sure the time was right.
-Now is the right time, so we’re on the fast lane moving towards the release of the single and album."
+Now is the right time, so we're on the fast lane moving towards the release of the single and album."

-In a pre-Grammy interview February, 2015 DeVante was asked about Timbaland's involvement in the project.
+In a pre-Grammy interview in February 2015, DeVante was asked about Timbaland's involvement in the project.
 "Maybe, we'll see.
 I don't know as of this point right now, but he's there.
 That's a friend, that's family you know."

 In an interview with group member JoJo, he stated that before the group became known as Jodeci, the original song Jennifer, written by DeVante, was responsible for forming Jodeci as a group, bringing in K-Ci for the song.
-DeVante stated in a Vibe interview, I wrote a song about a girl I liked; the chorus was, "Where could I go wrong…" JoJo sang the song.
-People were saying we should do something with it.
+DeVante stated in a Vibe interview, "I wrote a song about a girl I liked; the chorus was, 'Where could I go wrong…' JoJo sang the song.
+People were saying we should do something with it."

-On February 24, 2015, Jodeci revealed the artwork and track list for the album, titled ‘The Past, The Present, The Future’, executively produced by Louis Burrell, Lajuanna Burrell, Breyon Prescott and DeVante Swing with Timbaland co-producing two songs: “Incredible” and “Those Things“.
+On February 24, 2015, Jodeci revealed the artwork and track list for the album, titled The Past, the Present, the Future and executively produced by Louis Burrell, Lajuanna Burrell, Breyon Prescott and DeVante Swing with Timbaland co-producing two songs: "Incredible" and "Those Things".
 Also featuring Mila J, Liana Banks and rappers B.o.B & AV.
-A promotional track for the album, “Checkin For You” was released as part of the album's pre-order package.
+A promotional track for the album, "Checkin for You" was released as part of the album's pre-order package.

 For this album, it marks the first time that DeVanté Swing would be featured in the writing credits using the moniker "X1500."